2022 News Releases

 Video Released to Illustrate the Difference

-Idaho Falls, Idaho – Certified Diabetes Educators help educate patients struggling with the daily challenges that accompany life with diabetes.
+Idaho Falls, Idaho – Certified Diabetes Educators help educate patients struggling with the daily challenges that accompany diabetes.
 People with diabetes need to follow careful practices each day to manage their health.
 The certified diabetes educators at Rocky Mountain Diabetes Center help people navigate through the maze of information and resources as they learn to cope with life with diabetes.
-Yet the care that they provide is widely unknown.
+Yet, the care that they provide is widely unknown.

 According to Becky Sulik, RD, LD, CDCES, the Director of Education at Rocky Mountain Diabetes Center, “Certified Diabetes Care and Education Specialists go beyond education as we also provide support and problem solving.
 We answer difficult patient questions and provide assistance with the latest technologies that are available, like continuous glucose monitoring devices and insulin pumps.”

 Even though the certification board modified the Certified Diabetes Educator (CDE) credential to Certified Diabetes Care and Education Specialist (CDCES) in 2019, the difference in the credential is not well known or recognized.
 Because the new credentialing better reflects the expanding responsibilities of diabetes educators, Rocky Mountain Diabetes released a video to explain the difference.
 The video can be viewed on the Rocky Mountain Diabetes YouTube channel with the video titled, Diabetes Educators – Taking it to a new level.